TuHechiceroFavorito/DenCore/readme.md

 I made this simple 8-bit CPU for fun, and to learn a bit better how CPUs work.
 I do have some prior knowledge of the basics of computation, but I have never built or studyied the full architecture of a CPU.
 I did all these from first principles and trial and error.
 The design is not perfect, but the main goal of the project, which was greatly accomplished

 ## Architecture
 The diagrams of the design can be found under the folder Documentation.
-This is the full architecture.
 ![alt text](https://github.com/TuHechiceroFavorito/DenCore/blob/main/Documentation/CU.svg)

 ## Instruction set